Zuehlke/software-engineering-corner/src/articles/prototypes-are-measurement-tools/index.md

 Proofs-of-concept usually only answer a simple question: _Does it work at all?_ How it works in detail only becomes clear over the course of the project.
 A colleague once told me:

-_“We’re building a tea machine, not a measurement device.”_
+> We’re building a tea machine, not a measurement device.

 He was right — and wrong at the same time.
 Yes, the end user doesn’t need raw sensor data, actuator commands, or internal states.
 The same is true for production and end-of-line testing.

-But for development, the opposite is true.
+**But for development, the opposite is true.**

 System integrators and engineers need access to all relevant signals — and since nobody knows at the beginning which signals will turn out to be relevant later, "relevant" effectively means *everything*.
 All raw sensor data, all actuator control values, all internal states (such as state machine states), ideally at the native sampling rate.